-- 1) The purpose of the fund is to promote sustainable economic development in Northwestern British Columbia. - 2) Without limiting subsection (1), the fund may be used for the following: - a. supporting investment in new or existing businesses; - b. creating new employment or stabilizing existing employment; - c. supporting other goals that are consistent with subsection (1) and that the minister considers desirable. - 3) The definition of the term 'economic development' continues to be subjective and endemic to each local community. - 4) Community stakeholder sessions and updates held during 2013 did not reveal any significant dissatisfaction with the way in which the Board of Directors has managed the NKDF projects and funds to date. - 5) NKDF has had considerable success by working with applicants to fund projects that they define and prioritize as needs. - 6) The Board of Director's review and consultation confirms that stakeholders are satisfied with how the fund is being managed. - 7) In a conversation with the Chair, Minister Rustad expressed his support of NKDF and appreciation for the role the Society plays in the community, specifically mentioning the importance of the social and economic balance that is playing out with applications from the region.
+- 1) The purpose of the fund is to promote sustainable economic development in Northwestern British Columbia. - 2) Without limiting subsection (1), the fund may be used for the following: - a. supporting investment in new or existing businesses; - b. creating new employment or stabilizing existing employment; - c. supporting other goals that are consistent with subsection (1) and that the minister considers desirable.

-Strategies for 2014-2015
+Strategies for 2015-2016